anbangzhang/5010-project-anbangzhang/README.md

  Player action selection:

-    Please use the number below to select thea action for player [Adam]
+    Please use the number below to select the action for player [Human]
-            1. move to a neighbor space.
+            1. move player to a neighbor space.
             2. pick up a weapon in the space.
             3. look around the space.
+            4. move pet to a new space.
+            5. attack target.

  Input neighbor name: